Dung24-6/Dung24-6/README.md

 _**Strong people make as many mistakes as weak people.
 Difference is that strong people admit their mistakes, laugh at them, learn from them.
 That is how they become strong.**_

 Richard Needham

+_**I decided that it was not wisdom that enabled poets to write their poetry, but a kind of instinct or inspiration, such as you find in seers and prophets who deliver all their sublime messages without knowing in the least what they mean.**_

+Isocrates